 29. Law 42: 2017 Code of Conduct

-'The procedures outlined in Law 42 that deals with level 3-4 breaches of discipline will not be adopted by the Pembroke County Cricket Club, except for the awarding of Penalty Runs and the reporting procedures.
+'The procedures outlined in Law 42 that deals with level 3-4 breaches of discipline will not be adopted by the Pembroke County Cricket League, except for the awarding of Penalty Runs and the reporting procedures.
 Any such breaches will be dealt with under the Discipline Procedures as outlined in pages 20-26 of the handbook.

 Where neutral umpires are employed, level 1-2 breaches will be dealt with as per law 42.
 For the avoidance of doubt it should be noted that further discipline proceedings may be taken following the mandatory reporting by the umpires of any level 1-2 offences.'